khulnasoft-bot/github-actions-sandbox/docs/en/docs/advanced/websockets.md

 !!! note "Technical Details"
     You could also use `from starlette.websockets import WebSocket`.

-    **FastAPI** provides the same `WebSocket` directly just as a convenience for you, the developer.
+    **ReadyAPI** provides the same `WebSocket` directly just as a convenience for you, the developer.
 But it comes directly from Starlette.

 ## Await for messages and send messages